stqchang/BD4H_FinalProject/README.md

 ## Data folder

 The raw datasets are too large to put on github.
-We have therefore put it on a google drive.
+We have therefore put it on a google drive: https://drive.google.com/drive/u/1/folders/1cgPAdU0fCseDvFzW06raTABW6-de0UWc.
 Before running any code, ensure that the following files are copied to the data folder, where the data folder exists at the same level as src.

 1. 1_term_ID_to_string
 2. 2a_concept_ID_to_string